visgl/deck.gl/docs/layers/README.md

 The core layers are the most stable and supported deck.gl layers.

 ### Extrusions and 2.5D support.

 Some of the Core layers support extrusions and heights.
 The layers that support extrusions are marked with an "Extrusion" tag.
-TODO

 ## 64-bit Layers